Elvira Nabiullina: Career

 In 2017, the British magazine The Banker chose Nabiullina as "Central Banker of the Year, Europe".

 On 28 February 2022, she gave a speech announcing a number of measures to combat the 2022 Russian financial crisis caused by the Russian invasion of Ukraine, including that the Central Bank of Russia's interest rate would rise to 20%, that the stock market be closed, and that capital controls would be instituted.
 In March 2022, it was reported that she had attempted to resign her position, only to be ordered to stay in post by Putin.
-In September 2022, the United States Treasury Department sanctioned Nabiullina.
+Following the invasion, Nabiullina came under fire from both nationalist hawks, who questioned her loyalty to Putin, and Kremlin critics, who compared her to Hitler's Reich Minister of Armaments and War Production, Albert Speer.
+Despite the criticism, Nabiullina has managed to secure her long-standing position as head of the Central Bank thanks to Putin's trust and her effectiveness in maintaining macroeconomic stability.
+Insiders speak of the "Problem of 2027," as Nabiullina's contract and those of her team members expire that year.
+Working at the Central Bank pays less than in commercial banks and carries a higher risk of being hit by Western sanctions.